dronesmith/Radiation-Detection-Example/README.md

     <img src="https://dl.dropboxusercontent.com/u/348929/slack.jpg" alt="" width="100%">
   </a>
 </div>
+This is an example project for the Dronesmith API from Dronesmith Technologies.
+The Dronesmith API is an HTTP requests based API that enables software first drone development.

 # Radiation Detection Example
 This sample Python app uses the Dronesmith API to find a radiation source in a defined area.

-This app has two parts - a server and a web interface.
-The server (`server.py`) gets position and sensor data from your drone and pushes this info to the web interface.
-The web interface takes this data, plots the drone position and displays drone data using Google Maps, along with the value of the radiation source using a heatmap.

-The radiation app `radiation_sensor.py` represents a mock radiation sensor source and runs as a seperate Python app.
+The file `radiation_sensor.py` represents a mock radiation sensor and runs as a seperate Python app.
 As both python scripts take advantage of the Dronesmith API, they need not be ran together.

 ## Tools
 * https://www.nde-ed.org/GeneralResources/Formula/RTFormula/InverseSquare/InverseSquareLaw.htm